H2020-COSSIM/cCERTI_3.4.3/README.md

 ## Differences between cCERTI and official CERTI 3.4.3 version

 2nd constructor is implemented to support up to 3 different HLA servers according to number of simulated nodes.
-Specifically, the following files are changed:
+Specifically, the following files have been changed:

 - include/hla-1_3/RTIambServices.hh
 - libRTI/hla-1_3/RTIambassador.cc